 Flights in the evening are typically the cheapest time of the day to fly to Chubu Centrair International Airport.
-Flights in the morning are usually the most expensive.
+Flights in the afternoon are usually the most expensive.

 Located on a man-made island in the Ise Bay, Central Japan International Airport (usually abbreviated just to Centrair) is a stunning “aircity”, and easily one of the most impressive airports in the country.